gabe-kai/EarthRing/docs/06-client-architecture.md

    - Bold Y=0 axis and 20m multiples are recomputed world-relative so they remain consistent even when the camera moves
    - Zones are NOT part of the grid overlay (they're separate meshes)
    - This allows zones to remain fully visible while the grid fades and thins based on distance
+   - Grid uses `depthTest: true` with `polygonOffset` (factor: 1, units: 1) to prevent z-fighting while ensuring structures render on top
+   - Grid positioned at `floorHeight + 0.0005` to appear slightly above floor plane but below zones

 **Troubleshooting:**